kedzior-io/astro-architecture/README.md

 - `Handlers` - class library where all query and command handlers live
 - `Domain` - all domain entities and domain services
 - `Infrastructure` - persistence setup, sending emails etc
-- `Core` - no dependecies common stuff
+- `Core` - common stuff with no major dependecies

-## Installation
+## Installation & Running

-1. The project on the runtime creates SQLite database, go to `AstroArchitecture.Core.Constants.ConnectionStrings` and set the desired location of your SQLite.
+1. The project creates SQLite database on the runtime, go to [`AstroArchitecture.Core.Constants.ConnectionStrings`](https://github.com/kedzior-io/astro-architecture/blob/main/src/AstroArchitecture.Core/Constants/ConnectionStrings.cs) and set the desired location of your SQLite.
 Use location the runtime can write to.

-2. View all endpoints on swagger page: `/swagger/index.html`
+2. Once launched it will pop up swagger page: `/swagger/index.html`

 ## Usage